Skip to content

 ) -> pd.DataFrame:

-and cleans up the resulting DataFrame.
+clean up the resulting DataFrame.

 Parameters